 Antarctica Travel Centre specialises in small-ship travel to the Antarctic Peninsula, the Falkland Islands and South Georgia.
-We are the specialist Antarctica arm of South America Travel Centre and will tailor an Antarctica holiday to suit your travel needs.
+We are the specialist Antarctica arm of the Arctic Travel Centre and South America Travel Centre and will tailor an Antarctica holiday to suit your travel needs.
 Our Antarctica experts will help you select the right vessel (luxury, expedition or fly-cruise), itinerary and season to ensure your voyage really is a once-in-a-lifetime experience.

 Setting foot on the Antarctic Peninsula is a bucket list item for many but no one can really prepare themselves for this incredible experience.
 Enormous tabular icebergs that dwarf the ship will take your breath away.
 Close encounters with inquisitive penguins, playful seals and breaching whales, create a wildlife experience like no other.
 Pristine landscapes with crystal clear water and glacier rimmed peaks create a stunning backdrop for any photographer.

 There are over 100 sites to visit on the Antarctic Peninsula, some more renowned like Deception Island and the Lemaire Channel, others less well known but equally beautiful, like Cierva Cove and Spert Island.
 The Peninsula is the most northerly part of the mainland of Antarctica, lying only about 1,000km across the Drake Passage from Tierra del Fuego, South America’s southernmost tip.
 It is one of the continent’s richest breeding grounds for penguins, seals and seabirds.
 And to its north-west stretches a 540km-long chain of four groups of volcanic islands that together make up the South Shetlands.